meili-epfl/Meili/summaries/sprint6.md

 Overall, I am happy with my work this week as I am becoming more efficient.
 This is mainly because I'm learning to better dig throug documentation and testing is becoming less of hurdle since I understand mocking.

 ## Ewan
 This week i made a tool that detects the angle made by a two finger rotation gesture.
 The tool works, but hasn't been tested yet.
 I had a lot of trouble applying the angle found in the editing feature, because rotating bitmaps make them bigger each time (think about fitting a rotated rectangle inside another).
 I also had trouble applying the rotation to the cropping tool, which overrides the onTouch function in the library, so I cannot make a custom onTouch function for it.
+I spent 7h fixing this particular problem, which threw off the other tasks I had planned this week.

 The solution I ended up with was to rotate the ImageView directly, and rotate the bitmap only when we need the result of the rotation.
 This feature was not tested.